rowhani/Graphics/README.md

 # Graphics

-Graphics contains some applications that demonstrate a few graphical concepts.
+Graphics contains several applications that demonstrate a few graphical concepts.

 This is mainly written using **C/C++** and **OpenGL** in *2008*.